saildot4k/saildot4k.github.io/docs/crystal-chips/cc-index.md

     ```ps2client -h hostname/ip listen```
     Homebrew must be in same folder thatn PS2 Client is running from.
     IE: ~/PS2Client/BM/APPS/APPFOLDER/
+    or SAS compliant:
+    ~/PS2Client/
+    ~/PS2Client/APPS/
     You still need an associated APPINFO.PBT

+    Unable to RUN homebrew from PC Host

 ???+ note "MMCE devices"

     It is best to install apps to MMCE devices using your PC.
 It seems there are bugs such as moving files
     between mc0/1 and mmmce0/1.
 I hope for updated IRXs or it just may be a limitation to the SIO2 Bus.

+    Removing from MCP2 MMCE does not work.
+I have disabled REMOVE from MMCE.

 ???+ note "USB Exfat"